TheRealMilesLee/TheRealMilesLee/README.md

 ### Disclaimer
 I just a student learning the C++, so the code is not the perfect, and it may have a lot errors, and some of them were given by the instructor, so the code style may looks so different, and pleas report that issue.

+### Experience
+- May 2021, Volunteer in  IEEE PRML/NLP conference 2021
+- May 2022, Internship at university of North America